US Open Champion Raducanu Can rule The World Says Former Coach - UrduPoint

 Raducanu's former coach Mark Petchey knows just how talented and focused Raducanu already is.

-Petchey believes Raducanu, who leaped 125 places in the world rankings to 25 following her victory at Flushing Meadow, could emulate the sustained success of former men's world number one Andy Murray, who has also worked with the coach.
+Petchey believes Raducanu, who is set to leap up in the world rankings following her victory at Flushing Meadow, could emulate the sustained success of former men's world number one Andy Murray, who has also worked with the coach.

 "From the first day that I met her at the National Tennis Centre, she does have something a little bit special," Petchey told ITV on Monday.